 Did the Bible Condone what happened?

-Genesis 19 is telling readers about Lot and his daughters because it was an event that would have a major impact in salvation history.
+Genesis 19 tells readers about Lot and his daughters because it was an event that would have a major impact on salvation history.
 Genesis 19:36-38 tells us that the older daughter gave birth to a son who was named Moab.
 The younger daughter gave birth to Ben-Ammi.
 Moab was the ancestor of the Moabites while Ben-Ammi was the forefather of the Ammonites.
 Both of these peoples became two ancient nations (Moab and Ammon) that continuously fought against the Israelites.
 (Moab and Ammon make up the modern-day nation of Jordan, Israel’s eastern neighbor.
 Also, Ammon is the capital city of Jordan.)

 One of the most disgusting idols in the Bible was Molech, a god of the Ammonites.
 Many children were sacrificed to this god (Leviticus 18:21; 2 Chronicles 28:3; 33:6).
 Some kings of Israel actually sacrificed their own children to this deity causing God to punish his chosen people.

 It is also important to note that Jesus was a member of the bloodline of Lot.
 Ruth was from Moab (Ruth 1:4).
 She is a part of Jesus’ ancestry in Matthew 1:5.
 Even though the Moabites were descended from an incestuous relationship, God chose to be a part of that family line when he became a man.
-This should show us how badly God wants to have a relationship with mankind, when he will even associate himself with a bloodline that contains incest, and actually be a part of it.
+This should show us how badly God wants to have a relationship with mankind when he will even associate himself with a bloodline that contains incest, and be a part of it.

 It is obvious why God allowed the Bible to record the incident between Lot and his daughters.
-It was an historical event that was important to God’s offering of salvation to mankind.
+It was a historical event that was important to God’s offering of salvation to mankind.
 Scripture was not condoning the behavior, simply reporting what had happened.

 What are your thoughts on this topic?
 Leave a comment.